 Medvedgrad, CroatiaMedvedgrad highlightsKnown for fortress Medvedgrad is a medieval fortified town located on the south slopes of Medvednica mountain, approximately halfway from the Croatian capital Zagreb to the mountain top Sljeme.
 For defensive purposes it was built on a hill, Mali Plazur, that is a spur of the main ridge of the mountain that overlooks the city.
 On a clear day the castle can be seen from far away, especially the high main tower.
 You understand, it is impossible to see Croatia just in a couple of days.
 Come with us to explore Croatia in a 1-2 week road trip.
 We will pass Medvedgrad, along with other Croatia' attractions, to discover the soul of the country, its way of life, culture and traditions, food and drinks.
 Browse our tours passing Medvedgrad, or contact us directly for a custom tour in Croatia.
 By the way, we charge nothing for a custom itinerary.
 Contact us directly, let's plan all the details of your trip and get it done!
-Other places in Croatia that we are familiar withBrač (Brac) - Known for beach, cave, island Brela - Known for beach, coastal town Cavtat - Known for beach, coastal town, franciscan monastery, franciscan church Cres - Known for beach, island, lake, nature Dubovac - Known for castle, museum, viewpoint Dubrovnik - Known for fortress, funicular, historical center, marina, medieval old town, museum, promenade, seaport, venetian empire; historical center is a UNESCO World Heritage Site Hvar - Known for island Imotski - Known for fortress, lake, museum Klis - Known for fortress, museum, sightseeing, viewpoint Knin - Known for fortress, viewpoint Korčula (Korcula) - Known for island, medieval old town Krka - Known for landmark, nature, park, waterfall Makarska - Known for beach, coastal town, marina, medieval old town, franciscan monastery, catholic cathedral Mljet - Known for island Morosini - Known for castle, fortress, museum Nin - Known for beach, coastal town, historical center, marina, spa and wellness, catholic cathedral Omiš (Omis) - Known for fortress, medieval old town Pelješac (Peljesac) - Known for peninsula Plitvice - Known for lake, landmark, park, waterfall; park is a UNESCO World Heritage Site Ploče (Ploce) - Known for seaport Podgora - Known for coastal town Poreč (Porec) - Known for byzantine empire, coastal town, historical center, venetian empire, catholic basilica; basilica is a UNESCO World Heritage Site Primošten (Primosten) - Known for coastal town, marina, promenade Pula - Known for medieval old town, venetian empire Rovinj - Known for historical center, medieval old town, museum, promenade, venetian empire, viewpoint Šibenik (Sibenik) - Known for architecture, coastal town, fortified town, fortress, historical center, marina, museum, promenade, venetian empire, viewpoint, catholic cathedral; cathedral is a UNESCO World Heritage Site; fortress is a UNESCO World Heritage Site Sinj - Known for medieval old town Solin - Known for ancient settlement, archaeological site, historical center, catholic church Šolta (Solta) - Known for beach, coastal town, island, marina, viewpoint, waterfall Split - Known for coastal town, historical center, medieval old town, museum, promenade, seaport, venetian empire; historical center is a UNESCO World Heritage Site Ston - Known for architecture, fortress, medieval old town Trakošćan (Trakoscan) - Known for castle, museum, park Trogir - Known for coastal town, marina, medieval old town, monument, museum, promenade, venetian empire; historical center is a UNESCO World Heritage Site Trsteno - Known for park, viewpoint Vir - Known for coastal town, fortress, marina, peninsula, scenic road, viewpoint Vis - Known for island, marina, museum, viewpoint, winery Zadar - Known for byzantine empire, coastal town, fortified town, fortress, historical center, marina, museum, promenade, seaport, venetian empire; fortified town is a UNESCO World Heritage Site Zagreb - Known for castle, funicular, historical center, museum, catholic cathedral Zavratnica - Known for beach, landmark Last reviewed: 3 October 2019 Medvedgrad descriptionIn 1242, Mongols invaded Zagreb.
+Other places in Croatia that we are familiar withBrač (Brac) - Known for beach, cave, island Brela - Known for beach, coastal town Cavtat - Known for beach, coastal town, franciscan monastery, franciscan church Cres - Known for beach, island, lake, nature Dubovac - Known for castle, museum, viewpoint Dubrovnik - Known for fortress, funicular, historical center, marina, medieval old town, museum, promenade, seaport, venetian empire; historical center is a UNESCO World Heritage Site Hvar - Known for island Imotski - Known for fortress, lake, museum Klis - Known for fortress, museum, sightseeing, viewpoint Knin - Known for fortress, viewpoint Korčula (Korcula) - Known for island, medieval old town Krka - Known for landmark, nature, park, waterfall Makarska - Known for beach, coastal town, marina, medieval old town, franciscan monastery, catholic cathedral Mljet - Known for island Morosini - Known for castle, fortress, museum Nin - Known for beach, coastal town, historical center, marina, spa and wellness, catholic cathedral Omiš (Omis) - Known for fortress, medieval old town Pelješac (Peljesac) - Known for peninsula Plitvice - Known for lake, landmark, park, waterfall; park is a UNESCO World Heritage Site Ploče (Ploce) - Known for seaport Podgora - Known for coastal town Poreč (Porec) - Known for byzantine empire, coastal town, historical center, venetian empire, catholic basilica; basilica is a UNESCO World Heritage Site Primošten (Primosten) - Known for coastal town, marina, promenade Pula - Known for medieval old town, venetian empire Rovinj - Known for historical center, medieval old town, museum, promenade, venetian empire, viewpoint Šibenik (Sibenik) - Known for architecture, coastal town, fortified town, fortress, historical center, marina, museum, promenade, venetian empire, viewpoint, catholic cathedral; cathedral is a UNESCO World Heritage Site; fortress is a UNESCO World Heritage Site Sinj - Known for medieval old town Solin - Known for ancient settlement, archaeological site, historical center, catholic church Šolta (Solta) - Known for beach, coastal town, island, marina, viewpoint, waterfall Split - Known for coastal town, historical center, medieval old town, museum, promenade, seaport, venetian empire; historical center is a UNESCO World Heritage Site Ston - Known for architecture, fortress, medieval old town Trakošćan (Trakoscan) - Known for castle, museum, park Trogir - Known for coastal town, marina, medieval old town, monument, museum, promenade, venetian empire; historical center is a UNESCO World Heritage Site Trsteno - Known for park, viewpoint Vir - Known for coastal town, fortress, marina, peninsula, scenic road, viewpoint Vis - Known for island, marina, museum, viewpoint, winery Zadar - Known for byzantine empire, coastal town, fortified town, fortress, gate, historical center, marina, museum, promenade, seaport, venetian empire, catholic cathedral; fortified town is a UNESCO World Heritage Site Zagreb - Known for castle, funicular, historical center, museum, catholic cathedral Zavratnica - Known for beach, landmark Last reviewed: 3 October 2019 Medvedgrad descriptionIn 1242, Mongols invaded Zagreb.
 The city was destroyed and burned to the ground.
 This prompted the building of Medvedgrad.
 Encouraged by Pope Innocent IV, Philip Türje, bishop of Zagreb, built the fortress between 1249 and 1254.
 The last Medvedgrad owners and inhabitants was the Gregorijanec family, who gained possession of Medvedgrad in 1562.
 In 1574, the walls of Medvedgrad were reinforced, but after the 1590 Neulengbach earthquake, the fortress was heavily damaged and ultimately abandoned.
 It remained in ruins until the late 20th century, when it was partly restored and now offers a panoramic view of the city from an altitude of over 500 meters.
 Medvedgrad related toursWe at Monterrasol Travel welcome you to see Medvedgrad during multi-day private car tour.
 Contact us if you would like to customize your tour to Medvedgrad.
 We have developed several private tours that visiting beautiful Medvedgrad.
 But, if you have a special conditions or any from these tours fit you, please do not hesitate to contact us, we can organize a tour exactly as you would like.
 We charge nothing for develop a custom itinerary.
 And remember, we have no problems to take you from almost any place where you stay, hotel or private accommodation.

 |

-Why travel with usMaybe you want?Recently added toursDecember 21, 2025 Greece Zagori UNESCO mountain stone villages and ancient stone bridges in 14 days.
-Roadtrip Thessaloniki to Ioannina via history, cuisine, nature.
-November 27, 2025 Year-round exploring Serbia 16 days tour from Belgrade.
-Roadtrip across largest former Yugoslavia country.
-November 19, 2025 Greece Zagori 8 days tour with UNESCO mountain stone villages and ancient stone bridges.
-Off-season circle tour from Igoumenitsa via history, cuisine, nature.
-November 9, 2025 Exploring Greece Macedonia and Thessaly 16 days circle tour from Thessaloniki.
-Thasos island, Philippi, Aegae, Pella, Edessa, Meteora, Olympus.
-Recently added placesJanuary 12, 2026 Ávila (Avila), Spain.
+Why travel with usMaybe you want?Recently added toursApril 18, 2026 Makarska to Sibenik, Split and Trogir: 4 days mini tour.
+Explore famous Sibenik, Split, Trogir, Klis, Solin.
+April 2, 2026 Year-round central Dalmatia 5 days small tour from Drvenik.
+Come to see famous Zadar, Sibenik, Split, Trogir, Klis, Solin.
+March 19, 2026 Year-round 3-day circle tour across Bosnia from Sarajevo.
+Micro-tour via Mostar, Blagaj, Pocitelj, Medjugorje, Kravica.
+March 9, 2026 Montenegro off-season discovery 5 days tour.
+Discover Venetian fortified towns, monasteries and fortresses.
+Recently added placesMarch 25, 2026 Brauron, Greece.
+Brauron is an ancient archaeological site in eastern Attica, Greece, famous for its sanctuary dedicated to Artemis, the goddess of the hunt and nature.
+Brauron draws visitors with its well-preserved ruins and ties to ancient rituals.
+Tourists love exploring this peaceful archaeological park for a glimpse into classical Greek worship and daily life.
+January 12, 2026 Ávila (Avila), Spain.
 Avila, a charming town in central Spain, is famous for its impressive medieval walls that surround the historic center.
 These stone fortifications are remarkably well-preserved, offering visitors a glimpse into the town's rich past and its strategic importance during the Middle Ages.
 December 28, 2025 Baeza, Spain.
 Baeza, a picturesque town in Andalusia, southern Spain, is famous for its outstanding Renaissance architecture.
 Together with neighboring Ubeda, it was inscribed as a UNESCO World Heritage Site in 2003 under the name Renaissance Monumental Ensembles of Ubeda and Baeza, for its cultural significance.
 December 6, 2025 Veria, Greece.
 Veria, also spelled Veroia or Beroea, is a city in Central Macedonia, northern Greece, known for its rich history, Byzantine architecture, and proximity to the UNESCO World Heritage site of Aigai (modern Vergina).
 Historically an important center since antiquity and the Byzantine era, it is built on the foothills of Mt.
 Vermion and crossed by the River Tripotamo.
 The city has numerous churches, and is nicknamed "Little Jerusalem" for its many religious sites.
 November 23, 2025 Kardamyli, Greece.
 Kardamyli is a coastal gem perched on the west side of the Mani Peninsula in southern Greece, only 35 kilometers from Kalamata.
 Surrounded by mountains and the brilliant blue Messenian Gulf, the village is famed for its natural scenery, tranquil beaches, and timeless charm.
-November 13, 2025 Ano Pedina, Greece.
-Ano Pedina is a small traditional village in the region of Central Zagori, first appears in historical records in the mid-14th century.
-Sitting on the western slopes of Mount Tymfi, it is surrounded by the unique natural beauty and rugged landscapes that characterize the broader Zagori area.
 Safe TravelsThe Safe Travels stamp allows travelers to recognize destination companies around the world that have implemented health and hygiene protocols that are aligned with WTTC's Global Safe Travels Protocols.
 Monterrasol Travel Private tours has implemented health and hygiene protocols.
 Monterrasol Travel is the Safe Travels company. ![]() |

 |